What Is Ballistic Stretching? Should You Do It Before Exercise?

 What ballistic skills can improve your body?

-Upward lunges, shoulder rotations, and arm, leg, and chest swinging exercises all improve blood circulation and flexibility.
+Upward lunges, shoulder rotations, arm, leg, chest swinging exercises, and other various mobility exercises and agility exercises help improve blood circulation and flexibility.

 Is kicking a ballistic movement?